phiguera/CharAnalysis/CharAnalysis_2_0_MATLAB/z_Validation_report_CharAnalysis_V_2.0.md

 | `peakFrequ` | 1000 yr |
 | Record length | 204 interpolated samples |
 | Record gaps | None |

-### Input Correction Identified During Validation

-The original `RA07_charParams.csv` had `zoneDiv(end) = 3008`, which extends slightly beyond the bottom age of the last raw sample (3008.18 yr BP).
-This is the same boundary overshoot issue identified in Round 3 (TL06).
-One terminal interpolated sample at age 3003 yr BP was marked NaN in v2.0, which shifted `charBkg` across the entire record via the smoother, causing both a peak count discrepancy in `peaks1` and a magnitude failure.

-The params file was corrected to `zoneDiv(end) = 3000` before generating the v1.1 reference for this round.
-Having now observed this issue on two independent datasets, a warning has been added to `CharValidateParams.m` (check 7) that fires whenever `zoneDiv(end)` exceeds the bottom age of the last raw sample, directing users to correct the value before running.

 ### Results